nWupf/OpenLand/README.md

 # OpenLand
 Hello OpenLand!

-Not Now;
+For something,Now or NeverNot Now;
-Now or Never.
+But for the others,Now or Never.

 01/04/2020